ccarvalho-eng/helix/README.md

 Create and collaborate on AI workflow diagrams with real-time editing.
 Built with Elixir/Phoenix and React.

+> ⚠️ Early Development
+>
+> - Visual design and planning only — workflows are not executable yet.
+> - Workflows are stored in the browser's localStorage (no sync/backups).
+Clearing browser data or switching devices will lose unsaved workflows.
-> **⚠️ Early Development**: Currently focused on visual design and planning.
-Workflows are stored in browser localStorage.
-PostgreSQL persistence and execution coming in future releases.
+> - Server-side persistence and execution are planned for future releases.

 ## Quick Start